tencentyun/intlcloud-documents/yehe_doc/Serverless/无服务器云函数/开发指南/基本概念_intl_en.md

 ## Notes
 Because of the nature of SCF, you must write your function code in a **stateless** style.
 State characteristics in the lifecycle of a function such as local file storage will be destroyed after the function invocation ends.
-Therefore, you are recommended to store persistent states in TDSQL, COS, Cloud Memcached, or other cloud storage services.
+Therefore, you are recommended to store persistent states in TDSQL, COS, TencentDB for Memcached, or other cloud storage services.

 ## Development Process
 For more information on the function development process, please see [Usage Process](<https://intl.cloud.tencent.com/document/product/583/9179>).